EQI Home | Emotional Intelligence

 Social Problems and Unmet Emotional Needs

-Some of these needs are physical, such as food shortages which lead to violence.
-But most of these problems, in developed countries at least, are due to unmet emotional needs.
-I believe, therefore, that one way to make a major improvement in society is to study our emotional needs, identify them very specifically, determine which are not being met in the current social systems, then come up with a plan to fill more of these unmet emotional needs.
+If it is true then, as we believe, that most social, and interpersonal problems, come from unmet emotional needs, then perhaps one way to make a major social improvement is to address these unmet emotional needs.
+To begin, we could carefully study our emotional needs.
+We could attempt to identify them very specifically and determine which are not being met in the current social systems.
+Then we could begin work on a plan to fill more of these unmet emotional needs.

 John Powell, author of Why Am I Afraid to Tell You Who I Am?, believes that unmet emotional needs are one of the two major causes of anxiety.
 He says the other is supercharged repressed emotions.

-Jack Westman asks this question: Why has our unprecedented material wealth not given us emotional or physical security?
-The answer, I believe, is that we are failing to meet each other's emotional needs.
-I predict that once we as we learn to fill these emotional needs, we will see a decline in violence, crime, suicide, depression and all forms of unhealthy behavior.
+American Psychologist Jack Westman asks this question: Why has our unprecedented material wealth not given us emotional or physical security?
+The answer, may well be that we are failing to meet each other's emotional needs.
+It is likely that once we learn to fill these emotional needs, we will see a decline in violence, crime, suicide, depression and all forms of unhealthy and anti-social behavior.

 Identifying Our Emotional Needs